-The core of the attentional system consists of two threedimensional attention fields.
-They are defined over the same dimensions as the two perception fields but their activation remains below threshold unless additional input arrives from a feature attention field or a spatial attention field.

-A pair of one-dimensional fields spans each feature dimension (color and movement direction): the intention field represents feature values for guided search and impacts on the three-dimensional attention fields; the condition of satisfaction (CoS) field matches input from the attention fields against what is represented in the intention field.
+The core of the attentional system consists of two three-dimensional attention fields.
+They are defined over the same dimensions as the two perception fields, but their activation remains below threshold unless additional input arrives from a feature attention field or a spatial attention field.
+A pair of one-dimensional fields spans each feature dimension (color and movement direction): The intention field represents feature values for guided search and impacts on the three-dimensional attention fields; the condition of satisfaction (CoS) field matches input from the attention fields against what is represented in the intention field.

 Two spatial attention fields are defined over the two spatial dimensions of the camera image.
 One field allows for multiple simultaneous peaks and projects into the reference and target fields.
 The other only allows for a single peak; it can be boosted to induce a selection decision on multiple candidate objects.
-A peak generated in this spatial attention field suppresses activation at all other locations in the other spatial attention fields, enabling peaks to form there that represent the feature values at the selected location (which then impact on the CoS fields).
+A peak generated in this spatial attention field suppresses activation at all other locations in the other spatial attention field.
+It further projects into the three-dimensional attention fields, enabling peaks to form there that represent the feature values at the selected location (which then impact on the CoS fields).
 This implements a neural mechanism of feature binding across space (Schneegans et al., 2015).